Academic Members | International Centre for e-Innovation and Workplace Learning

-Eamonn has a PhD in Computer Science from UCD (2008) and has completed the MSc. in Education and Training Management (eLearning).
+Eamonn has a PhD in Computer Science from UCD (2008) and is a graduate of the MSc. in Education and Training Management (eLearning) programme.
 He is a data scientist with a history in analytics of natural language data and discrete sensor data.
 His current research interests include self-driven learning, student engagement, gamification for education and educational analytics.

 Fiona Maguire (DCU)

 Fiona is a full-time researcher in ICIWL.
 She began her career in education by qualifying with a BEd.
 (Honours) from Froebel College of Education and Trinity College Dublin.
 Fiona taught at Primary school level for 14 years before taking a career break.
 She graduated with a Masters degree in Education and Training Management (eLearning) in 2018.
 Fiona is passionate about teaching and learning and regards collaboration and creativity as two of her core educational values.
 She has worked in industry and has been involved in a number of educational projects in Ireland.
 She has also worked in the area of development education with Link Community Development and has travelled to Uganda to work as a volunteer in providing educational support and training to stakeholders.
 Fiona is currently working on the EU KLabs4Kids and Eduhack projects.